AB Concept’s hot-spring mountain retreat in Karuizawa, Japan

 Ed Ng and Terence Ngan show us around their idyllic Japan retreat

 Ed Ng and Terence Ngan, who run the Hong Kong-based interior architectural studio AB Concept, are accustomed to creating glamorous environments for their clients – recent projects include Paper Moon Giardino Milan, restaurants for Four Seasons hotels around Asia and a couture rug collection with Tai Ping Carpets.
-However, when it came to their holiday getaway, they decided on the bucolic Japanese hot-spring mountain resort of Karuizawa, an hour by Shinkansen from Tokyo and famed for its unassuming, relaxed lifestyle.
+However, when it came to their extraordinary escape, they decided on the bucolic Japanese hot-spring mountain resort of Karuizawa, an hour by Shinkansen from Tokyo and famed for its unassuming, relaxed lifestyle.

 ‘We wanted an antidote to our usual lives,’ Ng explains.
 After an intensive search, they selected a vertiginous forested site with unobstructed mountain views and working with a local architect, created a simple, contemporary 200 sq m two-storey timber and stone chalet.